danli-ds/R-Resources-for-Social-Scientists/README.md

 * [How to make a great R reproducible example][94]
 * [What is the most useful R trick?][95]
 * [How to get help in R?][96]
-* [tag:r-faq] - Tag for frequently asked R questions on StackOverflow
+* [r-faq](http://stackoverflow.com/questions/tagged/r-faq) - Tag for frequently asked R questions on StackOverflow
 * The [overflow][97] package, to assist with answering SO questions.

 ## Code style guides